Jhan-P/cse15l-lab-reports/Lab Report 4.md

 ![Image](2.jpg)

-I copied the given URL and ran the following command (with the actual URL replacing the "<URL>" from the screenshot):
+I copied the given URL and ran the following command (with the actual URL replacing the `<URL>` from the screenshot):

 ![Image](3.jpg)